UofU-Cryosphere/snow-aso/Workflow/README.md

 #### 4
 Tool: _PDAL_

-Create 3m resolution GeoTiff from the aligned (4M) and initial reference (4R) cloud.
+Create 1m resolution GeoTiff from the aligned (4M) and a 3m resolution file for the reference (4R) cloud.
-The reference cloud will be filtered to points with single returns before export to a raster.
+The reference cloud will be filtered to points with single returns before being exported to a raster.

+#### 5
+Tool: _GDAL_

+Interpolate the SfM output to 3m resolution for comparison with downloaded snow depth map.
+This step also cuts the output raster to the final shape of the watershed.